-Dr. Jimenez Fasting and Functional Medicine.
-Fasting is the abstinence or reduction from some or all meals, drink, or both, for a period of time.
+Dr. Jimenez Fasting Health and Functional Medicine.
+Fasting is the abstinence or reduction from some or all meals, drinks, or both for a period of time.
 Fasting helps cleanse the body from impurities.

 - Most types of fasts are performed over 24–72 hours

 - Absolute or quick fasting is generally defined as abstinence from all food and liquid for a specified interval.

 - Tea and black coffee can be consumed.